-Where the Actual Metering at the Asset Point and the Defined Metering at the Asset Point do not coincide the Registrant may wish to apply accuracy Compensation for power transformer and/or line losses or inverter losses or rectifier losses where these are considered, by the Registrant or an Affected Party, to have a material10 impact on metered data.
-Where accuracy Compensations are to be applied then a Metering Dispensation shall be applied for and accuracy Compensation for power transformer and/or line losses or inverter losses or rectifier losses or inverter losses or rectifier losses are to be applied then a Metering Dispensation shall be applied for and accuracy Compensation for power transformer and/or line losses or inverter losses or rectifier losses shall be provided to meet the Overall Accuracy at the Defined Metering at the Asset Point.
+Where the Actual Metering at the Asset Point and the Defined Metering at the Asset Point do not coincide the Registrant may wish to apply accuracy Compensation for power transformer and/or line losses or inverter losses or rectifier losses where these are considered, by the Registrant or an Affected Party, to have a material impact on metered data.
+Where accuracy Compensations are to be applied then a Metering Dispensation shall be applied for and accuracy Compensation for power transformer and/or line losses or inverter losses or rectifier losses shall be provided to meet the Overall Accuracy at the Defined Metering at the Asset Point.